Real Estate And Mortgage Market Forecast

 Buying a House During a Buyer’s Housing Market

-In this section, we will cover and discuss buying a home in a buyers’ market.
+This section will discuss buying a home in a buyers’ market.
 This is much easier compared to a sellers’ market.
-While we are not in a true sellers’ market at this time, we are definitely turning tides.
+While we are not in a true sellers’ market now, we are turning tides.
 A buyers’ market occurs when there is ample inventory and low demand.
-Due to the interest rate hikes, we are starting to see a turn into a buyers’ market.
-Inventory has gone up subsequently since the beginning of summer across the nation.
+Due to the interest rate hikes, we are seeing a turn into a buyers’ market.
+Inventory has subsequently gone up since the beginning of summer across the nation.
 Homes are now staying on the market much longer compared to months past.

 What Benefits Do Homebuyers Have in a Buyer’s Market